nouveau05/nouveau-microservices-go/README.md

 "New Venture" is our current research or brain storming topic , so we are going to build a new software with cutting edge technology and cloud native.
 In this project, I have built backend platform by using microservice architecture with REST APIs where Postgres database is used as persistence data.
 CRUD operations/ routes are implemented as middleware "handler".
-This projecvt is intended to write through Golang.
+This project is intended to write through Golang.
 The APIs have been tested through Postman.